aspose-imaging/Aspose.Imaging-Documentation/python-net/getting-started/features/_index.md

 ## **Supported Platforms**

-The platforms Aspose.Imaging for Python via .NET can be used on Windows x64 and wide range of Linux distributions with Python 3.5 or later installed.
+The platforms Aspose.Imaging for Python via .NET can be used on Windows/Linux/MacOS with Python 3.5 or later installed.
 There are additional requirements to the target Linux platform:

 - GCC-6 runtime libraries (or later)
 - Dependencies of .NET Core Runtime.
 Installing .NET Core Runtime itself is NOT required